last updated: 9/9/21

-Roy Brown is accused of looting S&K’s P-X Liquor store, Dellwood Market, and the Phillips 66 at Chambers Rd. and Green Valley Dr. during the night of rioting on November 24, 2014.
-While awaiting trial, he is being being held in the City on unrelated charges.
+Roy Brown was arrested for looting S&K’s P-X Liquor store, Dellwood Market, and the Phillips 66 at Chambers Rd. and Green Valley Dr. during the night of rioting on November 24, 2014.
+He was sentenced to 60 years, serving time consecutively, largely on unrelated robbery and burglary charges.

 Birthday: January 17

-Jacob Montgomery is accused of looting Dellwood Market during the night of rioting on November 24, 2014.
-While he awaits trial, he is serving a sentence in state prison on unrelated charges.
+Jacob Montgomery was sentenced to 13 years in part for looting Dellwood Market during the night of rioting on November 24, 2014.
+His sentence also reflects time for unrelated robbery and burglary charges.

 Birthday: July 17th

 Dakota Moss was sentenced to 20 years for stealing guns for people to use during the non-indictment riots in November 2014.

 Josh Williams was sentenced on December 10th, 2015 to 8 years in prison for trying to burn down a QuikTrip during a demonstration in Berkeley, MO on Christmas Eve, 2014 that was held in response to the police murder of Antonio Martin.